0megq/geant4-learning/README.md

 4. Enjoy!

-# Include paths
+# Include paths and extensions for VS Code

-I reccomend adding `<Geant4 Install Directory>/include/Geant4` to the include path of your IDE so that you can get autocomplete and your IDE doesn't give you errors for the Geant4 headers.
-If you're using VSCode I can share how to do this.
+I recommend installing the C/C++ Extension Pack and also adding your [geant4 install to the include path](https://youtu.be/xpHeGwHqyzQ?si=JRR0rIW_IMifpHPE&t=533).